drewgarrido/qlearn/README.md

 be introduced by clicking on the colored squares below the grid canvas.

 ## Running
 Open index.html in a browser.
-Tested largely in Firefox.
+Tested largely in Firefox and Chrome.